-Weirs are Dangerous Areas
+Weirs are dangerous areas

 Most weirs are identified by a sign (a boat going over a weir).
 These warning signs should always be respected.
 It is both dangerous and illegal to interfere with weir gates and sluices.
-Many weirs can also be identified by the presence of buoys.
+Many weirs can also be identified by the presence of buoys and/or booms.

-Water Levels
+Water levels